Principality of Minsk: History

 The area around Minsk was controlled by the Principality of Polotsk beginning from the 10th century.
 Following the death of Vseslav of Polotsk in 1101, Polotsk was divided into six smaller principalities each to be inherited by one of his six surviving sons.
 Vseslav's second born son, Gleb Vseslavich inherited the lands surrounding Minsk and started the Minsk branch of the princes of Polotsk.

-Almost immediately following his father's death, Gleb Vseslavich started a war against his brothers Davyd, prince of Polotsk and Roman, prince of Drutsk to expand his territory.
+Almost immediately following his father's death, Gleb started a war against his brothers Davyd, prince of Polotsk and Roman, prince of Drutsk to expand his territory.
 In 1106, he had partaken in a raid against the Baltic tribes in Semigallia.
-In 1116, he started a war with Vladimir II of the Principality of Kiev and burned the town of Slutsk to the ground.
-In retaliation, Vladimir marched towards Minsk and laid a two-month siege which was at first unsuccessful but Vladimir wanted to continue the siege following the winter season.
-Gleb Vseslavich upon seeing the preparations for a long siege, sent peace envoys to the enemy camp and agreed to a peace treaty on the condition of good behavior on his part.
-Completely ignoring the peace treaty, Gleb resumed his hostilities and in 1117, attacked Smolensk.
-In retaliation, Vladimir II sent his son Mstislav to Minsk with a large army.
-He besieged and took Minsk, and brought Gleb to Kiev as prisoner, where he died in 1119.
+In 1116, he started a war with Vladimir II Monomakh of the Principality of Kiev and sacked the town of Slutsk.
+In retaliation, Vladimir marched towards Minsk and laid a two-month siege; Gleb sent peace envoys to the enemy camp and agreed to a peace treaty on the condition of good behavior on his part.
+Nevertheless, Gleb resumed his hostilities in 1117, attacking Smolensk.
+Vladimir Monomakh sent his son Mstislav to Minsk with another large army, besieging and taking Minsk, and bringing Gleb to Kiev as prisoner, where he died in September 1119.

-Following the death of Gleb Vseslavich, the principality of Minsk fell under Kievan influence.
-In 1146, Gleb's son, Rostislav Glebovich regained control of Minsk.
-Rostislav and his descendants would fight wars with the princes of Drutsk and Vitebsk.
-This period saw the principality's relationship with the Grand Duchy of Lithuania grow, and in 1164, Rostislav's brother, Volodar Glebovich with the help of the Lithuanians, won an important battle against the prince of Polotsk, which affirmed the principalities independence from Polotsk.
+Thereafter, the principality of Minsk fell under Kievan influence, with Gleb's widow, Princess Yaropolkovna of Minsk, most likely reigning after him for 40 years until 1158, as reported in the Kievan Chronicle.
+One year after her death, her son Volodar Glebovich is mentioned as the prince of Minsk for the first time.
+Volodar and his descendants would fight wars with the princes of Drutsk and Vitebsk.
+This period saw the principality's relationship with the Grand Duchy of Lithuania grow, and in 1164, Volodar with the help of the Lithuanians, won a battle against the prince of Polotsk, which affirmed the principality's independence from Polotsk.

 In the 13th century, the influence of Lithuanian princes grew and the princes of Minsk were virtually vassals of the Grand Duchy of Lithuania.
-Minsk escaped the Mongol Invasion of Rus in 1237–1239, however, in later years it was attacked by nomadic invaders from the Golden Horde, who ravaged and vassalized many principalities to the south.
-Trying to avoid the Tatar Yoke, the Principality of Minsk sought the protection of their Lithuanian allies and in 1242, Minsk was peacefully annexed by the Grand Duchy of Lithuania.
+Minsk escaped the Mongol invasion of Kievan Rus' in 1237–1239.
+However, in later years it was attacked by nomadic invaders from the Golden Horde, who ravaged and vassalized many principalities to the south.
+In 1242, Minsk was annexed by the Grand Duchy of Lithuania.
 In 1249, a combined Minsk and Lithuanian army repelled a Tatar-Mongol invasion.

 The city of Minsk oversaw periods of growth and prosperity during Lithuanian reign and many local nobles enjoyed high ranking in the society of the Grand Duchy.
 For instance, in 1326, a treaty between Grand Duchy of Lithuania and the city of Novgorod was signed for Lithuanian Prince Gediminas by Vasily, the then ruler of Minsk.